 The rampant popularity of mayo is evident in a US survey by the Association for Dressings and Sauces.
 Thirty-seven percent of those in the age group of 25-34 purchase mayonnaise every month.
 The survey also revealed that 90 percent of the participants use it on sandwiches, followed by 73 percent who use it in cold salads.
 Other popular uses of the condiment include as a veggie top-up, green salad dressing, and baking ingredient.
 It is also used by many as a dip, often flavored with herbs or a sauce.1

 But is mayonnaise healthy for you?
-Whether you’re adding a dollop of it to a super healthy salad or smearing some on rye bread for a slimming sandwich, commercial mayo still contains a lot of fat, calories, and even sugar.
-Let’s not forget the emulsifiers, preservatives, and other additives.
-You can whip a healthier homemade mayo which will not go bad for a week if refrigerated.
+Whether you’re adding a dollop of it to a super healthy salad or smearing some on rye bread for a slimming sandwich, commercial mayo still contains a lot of fat, calories,

 On the plus side, store-bought and homemade mayonnaise, both contain omega-6 fatty acids from soybean or corn oil, which are good for us.
 But too much of it increases your risk of developing heart diseases, some cancers, Type 2 diabetes and more.
 Let’s find out if mayonnaise is good for health or not.
 What we need is a balance of omega-6 and omega-3, which today’s Western diets lack.
 Increasing the levels of omega-3 (a low omega-6/omega-3 ratio) suppresses the effects on the diseases caused by an excessive intake of omega-6 fatty acids.2